jloveric/language-interpolation/README.md

 ```
 python examples/high_order_interpolation.py data.type=sequence mlp=large_standard mlp.hidden.width=1000 max_epochs=100 optimizer.lr=1e-4
 ```
+## Notes
+I use input layer (continuous or discontinuous) with 128 segments, one for each ASCII character.
+You can bump this down to 64, but the convergence doesn't seem quite as good - presumably it still works because most books don't use all the ascii characters anyway.

 ## Apply a model using sequence model
 ```
 python examples/high_order_interpolation.py train=False checkpoint=\"outputs/2022-06-15/16-13-08/lightning_logs/version_0/checkpoints/epoch=32-step=104577.ckpt\" topk=2 num_predict=1000 prompts=["Who are you?"]